 ACT is a cognitive-behavioral therapy approach designed to help individuals identify, understand, and change thoughts and feelings that lead to unhealthy behaviors.
 The ACT program will help your child develop the skills they need to cope with their anxiety.

 Why You Should Consider ACT for Your Mental Health Needs

 ACT can provide you with a more sustainable, longer-lasting change for your mental health by targeting the root causes of your problems.
 ACT uses various techniques to promote wellness in all areas of life.

-We can use ACT for improving relationships with family, friends, and coworkers, managing stress, building self-confidence, or dealing with psychological issues like anxiety or depression.
+We can use ACT to improve relationships with family, friends, and coworkers, manage stress, build self-confidence, or deal with psychological issues like anxiety or depression.
 Some benefits of ACT are:

 — Reducing your sense of psychological or emotional discomfort by addressing the root cause of the problem

 — Producing a more robust and longer-lasting improvement in your mental health than traditional treatments such as CBT and medication